 Instead of year-round school, the preferred term is a balanced calendar as it more accurately describes how these schools operate.
 “Balanced calendar schools will generally start in early August, they'll take a little time off at Labor Day, they'll take a two-week October break, one week at Thanksgiving, and the typical two weeks at the holidays,” says Hornak, who is also Superintendent of Holt Public Schools in Michigan.
 “They’ll take one week off in February, a two-week spring break, and one week off at Memorial Day, and then they end late June.”

 There is variation among balanced or year-round schools in this calendar, but it generally follows that pattern.
 The whole point is limiting the length of any single break, so in Michigan, for instance, schools are not considered year-round if they have any breaks lasting more than six weeks.

 As for the summer vacations that are a fond part of most people’s memories, they’re not entirely eliminated.
-“It’s a common misconception that there is no summer vacation, you still get summer vacation, four to six weeks,” says Tracy Daniel-Hardy, Ph.D., Director of Technology for Gulfport School District in Mississippi, which started its year-round balanced calendar this year.
+“It’s a common misconception that there is no summer vacation, you still get summer vacation, four to six weeks,” says Tracy Daniel-Hardy, Ph.D., Director of Technology for Gulfport School District in Mississippi, which recently implemented a year-round balanced calendar.

 2. Year-Round Schools May Decrease Summer Learning Loss and Have Other Benefits